WyattCore/Text_Whisperer_Backend/README.md

 ## If you wish to run the backend locally or if the link is not working:
+# You will have to contact me to get the API key @wyatt.core33@gmail.com
 1) Download the repository as a zip file.
 2) Unzip the file and open a terminal at that location.
 4) Run "npm start".